Your guide to the 10 most important criteria to consider when comparing and evaluating your network and infrastructure orchestration platform options.

 Is the solution easy to use, or does it require heavy set-up and/or development competence?

 A solution that’s usable out-of-the-box is going to deliver value much more quickly than one that requires customization and set-up work.
 Open source solutions and many third-party options will require custom development work for integration with your network systems, and many of these systems also require development know-how to use effectively.
-For these reasons, solutions that are able to offer an easy onramp to building automations can provide a lot of value – just ensure you’re not overcorrecting and selecting a solution whose simplicity limits your capabilities.
+For these reasons, solutions that are able to offer an easy onramp to building multi-domain workflows can provide a lot of value — just ensure you’re not overcorrecting and selecting a solution whose simplicity limits your capabilities.

 Why It Matters